 1. Agree on the project goals.
 Make sure there is agreement with management, project sponsors, and other stakeholders on the purpose and goals of the project.
 What problem will the project solve?
 What is the desired end result?
 What need will the project fill?
 Goals should be specific and measurable.
 Clear measurable goals will help define the project scope.

 2. Develop clearly defined plans with assigned responsibilities and accountabilities.
-Developing a plan is more than just entering the tasks into a software application like Microsoft project.
+Developing a plan is more than just entering the tasks into a software application.
 All the deliverables need to be defined along with the necessary tasks to produce them and any associated risks.
 Responsibilities should be assigned to the tasks and deliverables with appropriate due dates and accountabilities.
 The planning process should also include risk management activities and communication requirements.
 Developing the project schedule is only a part of the planning process.

 4. Cultivate constant effective communications.
 Determine the communication channels needed to inform the relevant stakeholders of the progress of the project.
 Management and project sponsors may want regular status reports or only the highlights and the exceptions.
 Suppliers, clients and/or customers may need statements of work, contracts, and progress reviews.
 The project team will need task assignments and regular briefings.
 The frequency and types of communication for each channel should be defined and managed.
 Incorporate this communication plan into the project plan and then communicate, communicate, communicate!
 Many projects fail because of poor communications.